Do you really need to worry about worming an indoor cat?

 Can my indoor cat get worms?

 Many cats are natural-born roamers, but others spend all of their time indoors.
-If your cat isn’t an outdoor explorer that enjoys catching mice or interacting with other animals, you might wonder if you still need to worry about worms.
+If your cat isn’t an outdoor explorer who enjoys catching mice or interacting with other animals, you might wonder if you still need to worry about worms.

 The answer is yes.
 Unfortunately, even cats that never venture outside are still at risk from parasites like tapeworms, roundworms, hookworms, lungworm and heartworm.